Vimali23vincy/SENTIMENT_ANALYSIS_ON_PRODUCT_REVIEWS/README.md

 ---

-## 🚀 Made with ❤️ using Streamlit for your Data Science Portfolio.
+## 🚀 Built with Streamlit and Machine Learning for Analysing Reviews.

 ---